 - Show ability to communicate ideas clearly, with a specific purpose and to a specific audience, utilizing appropriate strategies for varying contexts and logical organization methods. - Demonstrate knowledge of literary analysis and comparison/contrast rhetorical modes and identify appropriate uses for each. - Apply revision methods to achieve polished final draft/presentation, using standard academic format and conventions of grammar. - When necessary, utilize information literacy skills, including evaluation of information from a variety of media and proper MLA and/or APA documentation. - Use critical thinking and listening skills in written and oral communication as a tool for learning.

 Critical Thinking:

-SMCC students evaluate information to make educated decisions based on the fusion of experience, reason, and training.
+SMCC students learn to critically evaluate information using reason, experience, education, and training.